alphagov/govuk-developer-docs/source/manual/logging.html.md

 ### Elasticsearch

-#### Non-managed Elasticsearch

-You can access the credentials for the Elasticsearch instances in Logit using the `logit` key in the [govuk-secrets] 2nd Line password store.

-#### AWS Managed Elasticsearch

 Elasticsearch in AWS uses a managed service.
 Logs are exported to [AWS Cloudwatch][aws-cloudwatch-es5] and retained for 3 days.

-Logs are also written to a [S3 bucket][s3-es5] for longer-term storage.
+Logs are also written to a [S3 bucket][s3-es5] which is used to import the logs into Logit.

 [aws-cloudwatch-es5]: https://eu-west-1.console.aws.amazon.com/cloudwatch/home?region=eu-west-1#logs:prefix=/aws/aes/domains/blue-elasticsearch5-domain
 [s3-es5]: https://s3.console.aws.amazon.com/s3/buckets/govuk-integration-aws-logging/elasticsearch5/?region=eu-west-1&tab=overview